wymeditor/wymeditor/docs/resources/wymeditor_end_user_guide.rst

         You can enter the Title text in the image/link dialog, appearing when adding or editing an element.

-**3. Write understandable**
+**3. Write understandable text**

-Writing understandable is among one of the most important checkpoints in creating accessible content.
-Unfortunately computers can't do anything about this, yet.
+Writing understandably is among one of the most important checkpoints in creating accessible content.
+Unfortunately, computers can't yet do anything about this.
 But with WYMeditor you have got the tools to make it down the right way.

     *3.1.
 Descriptive headings*

-        A heading element shall briefly describe the topic of the section it introduces making it easier to overlook both for all users.
+        A heading element shall briefly describe the topic of the section it introduces, making skimming the document easier for all users.
 This will also improve the SEO aspects of your content.

     *3.2.
 Descriptive link texts*